ARM-software/acle/main/acle.rst

 ``__ARM_FP16_FORMAT_ALTERNATIVE`` is defined to 1 if the Arm alternative [ARMARM]_ 16-bit floating-point format is used.
-This format removes support for infinities and NaNs in order to provide an extra exponent bit.
+This format removes support for infinities and NaNs in order to provide an additional binade.

 At most one of these macros will be defined.
 See ssec-fp16-type_ for details of half-precision floating-point types.